A Guide to Public Key Authentication Using SSH

 ssh-keygen -t rsa

-You\’ll be prompted to provide a save location.
-Once generated, two files will be created.
+You’ll be prompted to provide a save location.
+Once generated, two files will be created and saved to the location provided.
 The default naming is id_rsa.

 • id_rsa.pub – This file contains the public key.